puskini33/Data-Structures-Algorithms/README.md

 The book teaches about the topics:

 1. Data Structures and Algorithms
-2. Parsing Text: Finite State Machine, Scanner, Parser, Analyzer
+2. Parsing Text: Finite State Machine, Scanner, Parser, Analyzer, Interpreter